 Chestnut and Shallot Tarte Tatin:

 This is a great dinner party starter.
 When I’m in a pinch, I use ready-made puff pastry and already-cooked chestnuts.
 But the result is so delicious, this tart will impress all of your guests.

 Unroll your premade puff pastry and cut it to the shape you need, and place it over the shallots easing the sides down with the blunt edge of a butter knife.
-Prick the pastry with a fork -you can egg wash it if you want- and bake in a 200C oven for about 20 minutes or until the pastry is flaky and a lovely golden-brown.
-Leave to cool for about 5 minutes, turn them upside down on your serving plate and enjoy this warming, delicious treat.
+Prick the pastry with a fork -you can egg wash it if you want- and bake in a 200C oven for about 20 minutes or until the pastry is flaky and a lovely golden brown.
+Leave to cool for about 5 minutes, then carefully turn the tarte upside down on your serving plate and enjoy this warming, delicious treat.

 P.S.: if your shallots stick to the tin, don’t panic!
 Just ease them out with a knife and rearrange them on the pastry.
 It will be delicious nonetheless and no one will ever need to know.

 Serving suggestions for these fantastic recipes?
 But some Lavolio confectionery, of course!
 Why not pair these autumn and winter warming dishes with my Decadent Spiced collection?
 The combination of handmade chocolates, nuts and spices makes it the perfect treat for after dinner.
 Also, a great foodie gift.

 What is your favourite way to use chestnuts in savoury dishes?